 Air passenger rights

-Many air passengers don’t know that their rights are protected by EU air passenger rights regulation formally known as Regulation (EC) No 261/2004.
+Many air passengers don’t know their rights are protected under EU’s air passenger rights defined by Regulation (EC) No 261/2004.
 Those who know that they are protected still question their rights.
 Ifdelayed will help you understand air travel passenger rights and assist you in claiming compensation.

 What is EU Regulation EC 261?

 Regulation (EC) No 261/2004 is an EU law designed to protect air passenger rights.
-Under this law, airlines are liable when flights are disrupted due to circumstances that were under their control.
+Under this law, airlines are liable when flights get disrupted due to circumstances that were under their control.

 Regulation (EC) No 261/2004 plays an important role in protecting air passenger rights of EU citizens and foreigners, regardless of country of origin.
 All passengers departing from European airports are covered by this law.
 In addition, passengers arriving at European airports from destinations around the world may be covered as well, provided that the carrier is an EU-based airline.